kangbeenlee/bts_scout_mini/README.md

 ### 4. Start the gazebo simulation environment of scout_mini and gmapping in the gazebo
-​ Start the simulation environment of scout_mini
+​ After start the simulation environment of scout_mini

 ```
 roslaunch scout_slam scout_slam.launch
 ```

+​ You can save the map you created by

 ```
 roslaunch scout_slam gmapping_save.launch